ovh/docs/pages/web/microsoft-collaborative-solutions/feature_alias/guide.en-gb.md

 > [!warning]
 >
-> If you have an MXplan email solution and the Alias column does not appear, you are on the legacy version of the solution.
+> If you have an MXplan email solution and the Alias column does not appear, you are using the **legacy version** of the service.
 In this case, the aliases are created as redirections.
-To do this, please refer to our guide on [Using email](https://docs.ovh.com/gb/en/emails/email-redirection-guide/#mx-plan-legacy-version) redirections.
+To do this, please refer to our guide on [Using email redirections](https://docs.ovh.com/gb/en/emails/email-redirection-guide/#mx-plan-legacy-version) .
 >

 To add an alias to your email account: